 - Rank the ten countries with the largest population (from largest to smallest).

-- Instead of absolute numbers, rates are often used to tell how frequently a population or demographic event is occurring — rates show how common an event is.
+- Instead of absolute numbers, rates are often used to tell how frequently a population or demographic event is occurring — rates show how common an event is (often expressed as per 1,000 people).
 List the type of information on the data sheet reported by a rate.

-- The crude death rate (CDR) is the annual number of deaths per 1,000 population.
-Which country (or countries) has the highest CDR?
+- The death rate is the annual number of deaths per 1,000 population.
+Which country (or countries) has the highest death rate?
 Which country (or countries) has the lowest?

 - The infant mortality rate measures the number of deaths each year to infants under one year of age per 1,000 live births.
 Which country (or countries) has the highest infant mortality rate and what is that rate?
 Which country (or countries) has the lowest and what is that rate?